-- Smart Cities Headed by Rodolphe el-Khoury, Dean of the School of Architecture, the Smart Cities Program is CCS’s newest focus area designed to create services and training involving Smart Cities concepts.
+- Smart Cities Headed by Rodolphe el-Khoury, PhD, Dean of the School of Architecture, the Smart Cities Program is CCS’s newest focus area designed to create services and training involving Smart Cities concepts.

 - Advanced Computing Though considered a primary feature of CCS, this focus area is at the heart of a university-wide resource with a mission to provide the academic and research community at large with comprehensive advanced computing resources ranging from hardware infrastructure to expertise in designing and implementing leading-edge advanced computing and advanced storage solutions.
 The Advanced Computing Program has special interest in research and development of storage-based systems and processes.
 Joel Zysman leads this focus area.

 - Software Engineering Led by Christopher Mader, the Software Engineering Program provides expertise in software system design, development, integration and implementation.
 It provides services through two teams, software engineering and project management.
 Software Engineering focuses on delivering technical content while the Project Management Team provides leadership and coordination for systems projects.

 - Engagement and Outreach CCS faculty and staff are committed to engagement and outreach, and are involved with educational initiatives at many levels.
 Education and outreach offers courses, workshops, and mentorship to faculty, staff, and students throughout the University of Miami.
 The Center has active representatives on educational committees at the undergraduate, graduate, and medical resident levels.
 In addition, CCS hosts regular research seminars and are active in public outreach.